 The cleantech story sometimes feels like an emotional rollercoaster.
 Vocal haters, volatile investment and opposition from politicians and utilities often dominate headlines.
 But at the same time, we see countless reasons for optimism: a stronger economic argument backing clean technologies; increased public consciousness surrounding environmental and social issues; sexy case studies proving success; and more innovators bringing to market smarter technologies that push the boundaries of what’s possible.

-At Antenna, we’re driven by this optimism and innovation, and we’re eager to continue supporting the most promising, mission-driven and high-impact companies across energy, sustainability, mobility, agriculture, water, waste, connectivity, life sciences and beyond.
+At Antenna Group, we’re driven by this optimism and innovation, and we’re eager to continue supporting the most promising, mission-driven and high-impact companies across energy, sustainability, mobility, agriculture, water, waste, connectivity, life sciences and beyond.
 As we hit the home-stretch of the year, we polled our staff to get a sense of what trends they’re most excited about as we charge into 2018.
 Happy reading!

 Jake Rozmaryn, Vice President